openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 **Data Hub**.
 Long-term storage for flow content and snapshot data.
 Required for ID-Linking

 **Webhooks Service**.
 Starts flows based on incoming calls.

+**Metadata Repository**.
+Create and modify master data models used by your connectors.

 *Integration Layer Service*.
 Perform data operations such as merging or splitting objects.